basepom/maven-plugins/property-helper/src/site/markdown/index.md

 - `uuid` fields - provide a uuid value field
 - `macro` fields - custom code to provide specific fields

-Each field can be exported directly as a property or combined in a property group.
+Each field can be exported directly as a build property or combined to form a property group which then is exported as a build property.

 A property group can be activated for release or snapshot builds and aggregates fields into a single property that gets exposed.

+Reproducible builds are supported if the `${project.build.outputTimestamp}` is set.

 ### Maven plugin configuration example